jakelazaroff/cloth/README.md

 Kills all the worker processes and removes all the tasks from the queue.

-### Thread
+### worker

-A Thread is the workers' interface to Cloth.
-It manages lifecycle events and error handling, and provides a method for the worker to process tasks.
-This should be subclassed in the worker file.
+A worker is the children processes' interface to the main process.
+It invokes a user-defined function to process tasks and manages task lifecycle events and error handling.

 #### run(command, [callback])

-Gets called with the task's command whenever the worker picks up a task.
-It must always be overridden.
-If this method doesn't take a callback, returning any value will cause the task to end successfully; If this method **does** take a callback, errors can be sent with `callback(err)` and successful results with `callback(null, results)`.
+Invoked with the task's command whenever the worker picks up a task.
+If this method doesn't take a callback, returning any value will cause the task to end successfully; if it **does** take a callback, errors can be sent with `callback(err)` and successful results with `callback(null, results)`.
 Throwing an error will also make the worker send an error back to the main process.

 #### send(event, message)

 Sends an event with the supplied type and message back to the main process.
 Any listeners for that event type on either the task or the pool will be triggered.

+#### arguments

+The arguments passed to the Pool when it was instantiated in the main process.

 ### Task